 3).
 Now RMB click and select Move from the popup menu, or click the Move icon from the toolbar at the bottom of the screen.
 You are prompted to: Enter the distance to move or click a point to move from.

 5).
-Check the XYL coordinates and make any further adjustments needed.
+Check the XYL coordinates to see if any further adjustments are needed.
 To undo a Move, select the Undo icon .

 Please reach out if any further assistance is required.